JoshuaPattonWeb/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- useRouteMatch is used to construct nested paths.
+It returns access to whichever match object, but if not provided with an argument, will return closest match.

 1. How would you explain form validation to someone who has never programmed before?

+- Form validations returns an error message if the forms input does not meet the hosts requirements.
+For example, must check off ToS box to submit application or usernames/passwords exceeding a specific character limit.

 1. In 1-2 sentences, define end to end testing.

+- End to end testing simulates a users actions to tests and see if the return meets the expected outcome implemented.

 ## Instructions